cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist.md

 The same level of care should be used for your **project name**.
 Make sure you get it right quickly or be prepared for fiddling with identifiers in many different files.

-### ☑ Make sure sub EPackages are not used
+### ☑ Make sure nested EPackages are not used

 There is no such thing as a **sub**-EPackage.
-Let's just pretend this capability never existed in Ecore (and by the way, you can't do this in Xcore)
+Let's just pretend this capability never existed in Ecore (and by the way, you can't do this in Xcore).

+>--- Comment #4 from Ed Merks <Ed.Merks@gmail.com> ---
+>Yes, that simply doesn't work.
+It's not possible to represent nested Ecore Package in Xcore.

 Allowing the definition of subpackages within an EPackage was, in retrospect, a bad decision as there is no special meaning here.
-A domain =  an EPackage, its identification => the nsURI.

-Just don't use it or you'll be exposed to slightly different intepretation of this among tools, one might declare a subpackage if a parent is declared, or the other way around, or not at all.
+We should have a one to one mapping in between a domain and an EPackage, this one clearly identified by its `nsURI`.
+The notion of nested EPackage break this mapping as then you have several different ways to access an EPackage.
+This lead to slightly different intepretation of this among tools, one might declare a subpackage if a parent is declared, or the other way around, or not at all.

 In a nutshell, one EPackage,  one ``.ecore`` file, and your life will be simpler.